insper-education/active-handout-workshop-paee-ale-21/content/00-preliminary-tasks/index.md

     1. A powerpoint presentation
     2. A lab handout in Word

-!!! warning "We will provide example materials for those who do not bring their own."
+!!! warning "We will provide example materials for those who do not bring their own material."